HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

   This is useful for propagating changes across multiple core pods properly, requiring a server restart.

 !!! note
-  Only users set in the Kubernetes Secret `wasAdmin` field can use this command.
+  Only the user set as `wasAdmin` in the Helm values is authorised to trigger this command.
     ```
     dxclient restart-core-pods
     ```